veertuinc/packer-plugin-veertu-anka/README.md

 }
 ```

-This will create a base VM template using the `.app` you specified in `installer_app` (using the version values from the installer's Info.plist file).
+This will create a base VM template using the `.app` you specified in `installer_app` with a name like `anka-packer-base-{macOSVersion}`.
 Once the base VM template is created, it will create a clone from it (that shares the underlying layers from the base VM template, minimizing the amount of disk space used).

+> You can modify the base VM default resource values with `disk_size`, `ram_size`, and `cpu_count`. **These will only impact the base VM at the time of creation**

-You can also skip the creation of the base VM template and use an existing:
+You can also skip the creation of the base VM template and use an existing VM template (`10.15.6`):

 ```json
 {